baobach/baobach.github.io/_posts/2024-09-02-option-introduction.md

     return S
 ```

-Let’s simulate the asset paths with the following parameters:
+Let's simulate the asset paths with the following parameters:

 - **Number of paths**: `100,000`
 - **Time steps**: `252` trading days